Accessibility

 How to get support

-Visit the SignVideo website for more information.
+• Visit the SignVideo website for more information.

-• How do I use SignVideo?
+• What do I need to use SignVideo?

 To use SignVideo, you will need three things:

-1. A device or App:
+1. A mobile device or computer:

 • Windows PC